DrLex0/quake-frogbots/waypoint/README.md

 ### Reliable rocket jumps

 Rocket jumps can be tricky, especially when the destination is a ledge that sticks out.
 If you notice that bots often smack their head against the bottom of the ledge, it usually means the target marker is too deep into the ledge.
-In that case, it helps to place an extra marker just on the edge of the ledge, perhaps even slightly above it, to improve the bot's aim.
-Only make that marker the destination for the rocket jump path, and give it a one-way path to the actual marker on the ledge.
+In that case, it helps to move the marker or place an extra marker just on the edge of the ledge, perhaps even slightly above it, to improve the bot's aim.
+Only make that marker the destination for the rocket jump path, and give it a one-way path to the actual destination on the ledge.

+When possible, try to provide only 1 incoming path into the marker from where the RJ should happen, in more or less the correct direction for the jump.
+This is not essential, but can help with accuracy and reliability of the jumps.

-Also, bots will only really RJ when the path is worth following and there is no quicker, easier path to the same destination.
+Also, bots will only really RJ when that path is worth following and there is no quicker, easier path to the same destination.

 ### Ladders